YoselynR/MEDS213-DatabaseSchema/README.md

 ## Data Access

 Raw data lives in data/iac_integrated_data.csv.
-Processed tables are exported to exports/*.csv using DuckDB.
+(Not on GitHub) Processed tables are exported to exports/*.csv using DuckDB and can be downloaded.
-The raw dataset was originally sourced from the Industrial Energy Efficiency Data Explorer [Temporary Link to Data](http://128.111.110.37:3009/dashboard) will be accesible soon.
-There is no current source I can add for the full file.
+The raw dataset was originally sourced from the Industrial Energy Efficiency Data Explorer [Temporary Link to Data Explorer](http://128.111.110.37:3009/dashboard) the full dataset will be accesible soon on the site soon.
+The dataset for this project is stored in the Capstone Project Industrial Energy Drive.

 ---